zhenghaven/DecentRaVerif/README.md

 * [**Transitive trust on AuthList**](#vf-02-decentraauapp-authenticity-1pv)\
 	legitimate Decent Apps only accept other Decent Apps loaded with the same AuthList
 	* [**Correctness of Decent Server**](#vf-b02-decentraserverpv)\
-		A legitimate Decent Server should only issue certificates containing the identicial AuthList as the legitimate Decent App loaded
+		A legitimate Decent Server should only issue certificates containing the identical AuthList as the legitimate Decent App loaded

 ### 03 Secrecy of data sent between verified Decent Apps